althaf1738/codelens-ai/README.md

 [![Claude](https://img.shields.io/badge/Claude-171321?logo=anthropic&logoColor=white)](https://www.anthropic.com/)

-CodeLens AI ingests a repository, parses it into AST chunks, embeds to Qdrant, and generates AI review findings at file or repo scope.
-The FastAPI backend handles parsing, chunking, embeddings, retrieval, and review.
-The Next.js frontend gives you upload, file tree browsing, code viewing with inline comments, and repo-level findings in a dark, GitHub-like UI.
+CodeLens AI is an AI-powered code review system that performs file-level and repository-level analysis using a retrieval-augmented generation (RAG) pipeline, AST-aware parsing, and dependency-graph-based context expansion.

+Unlike simple LLM wrappers that review files in isolation, CodeLens AI ingests an entire repository, builds a semantic and structural understanding of the codebase, and generates actionable, structured review findings that can span multiple files and layers of the system.

+The platform is designed to mirror how modern code intelligence tools operate in production: logic lives in retrieval, static analysis, and data modeling, while prompts remain small, stable, and schema-driven.

 ## Highlights
 - Upload a repo archive and auto-embed everything